sephora-asia-archive/data-test-sde/README.md

 The instance is now ready !

 2. Update your previous code to run on BigQuery.
 Instead of having a fake function simulating the execution of the query in section A, implement it to run on BigQuery.
-Once run, the `tmp` and `final` datasets should be populated as results of the `raw` data.
+Upon execution, the `tmp` and `final` datasets should be populated based on the `raw` data.
 Google BigQuery has a [documented API](https://cloud.google.com/bigquery/docs/reference/rest/v2/) as well as a bunch of SDKs available.

 3. Deploy an API on the platform of your choice.
 The API should obey the following specifications:

 - `GET /run`  : Runs the code implemented in B-2.
 When this endpoint is called, the `tmp` and `final` tables should be recreated.
-- `GET /add?table_name=products&name=banana%20lipstick&category_id=4&external_id=123&type=product` : Appens a new line in the defined `table_name` in the raw dataset.
+- `GET /add?table_name=products&name=banana%20lipstick&category_id=4&external_id=123&type=product` : Append a new row in the defined `table_name` in the `raw` dataset.
 For this point, we can assume that the consumer of the API will always input a valid query (existing table name, exisitng field names and valid input).
 - The endpoints can be public.
 - The endpoints should return an appropriate status code.